 The website of the Japan Sake Brewers Association (linked below) offers extensive information on both sake and shōchū.
 The Sake Plaza in Shinbashi and other liquor shops allow visitors to taste a flight of different sakes for just a few hundred yen.

 Shōchū (焼酎) is the big brother of sake, a stronger drink which is often served as a kind of cooler mixed with juice or soda known as a chūhai (チューハイ or 酎ハイ).
 Shōchū contains typically around 25% alcohol (although some varieties can be much stronger with over 60% alcohol) and is often served straight or on the rocks.
 Once solely a working-class drink, and still the cheapest libation around at less than 1000 JPY for a one-litre bottle, shōchū has seen a resurgence in popularity in recent years, and the finest shōchū now fetch prices as high as the finest sakes.

-Umeshu (梅酒) is prepared by soaking Japanese ume plums (actually a type of apricot) in shōchū so it absorbs the flavor, and the uniquely sweet and bitter taste is a hit with many visitors.
+Umeshu (梅酒) is prepared by soaking Japanese ume plums (actually a type of apricot) in shōchū, so it absorbs the flavour, and the uniquely sweet and bitter taste is a hit with many visitors.
 Awamori (泡盛) is another distilled alcoholic beverage made from long grain indica rice.
-It is indigenous to and unique to Okinawa, but is being served in Okinawan restaurants all over Japan.
+It is indigenous to and unique to Okinawa but is being served in Okinawan restaurants all over Japan.

 - mugijōchū (麦焼酎, barley shōchū)

 - kokutōjōchū (黒糖焼酎, brown sugar shōchū from the Amami Islands in Okinawa)